PaulW/rp2040-keyboard-converter/README.md

 Next, we tell docker to run the container we have just built, and ensure that in the command line, we specify the specific Keyboard we wish to compile:

-`docker-compose run -e KEYBOARD="modelf/6450225" builder`
+`docker-compose run -e KEYBOARD="modelf/pcat" -e MOUSE="at-ps2" builder`

-In this example, we are specifying `-e KEYBOARD="modelf/6450225"` to build the Firmware with support for the IBM Model F Keyboard.
-As new Keyboards are added (at time of writing there are 2), you simply specify the path from within the `keyboards` subfolder within `src`.
+In this example, we are specifying `-e KEYBOARD="modelf/pcat"` to build the Firmware with support for the IBM Model F Keyboard.
+We also specify `-e MOUSE="at-ps2"` which also tells the compiler to build Mouse support for this particular protocol too.
+As new Keyboards and Mice are added, you simply specify the path from within the `keyboards` subfolder within `src`, as well as the relevant protocol required for the Mouse.

 This will then build `rp2040-kbd-converter.uf2` firmware file which you can then flash to your RP2040.
 This file is located in the `./build` folder within your locally cloned repository.